timyig/github-actions-git-flow/README.md

   * Require status checks to pass before merging
   * Require branches to be up to date before merging
   * ⚠️ Status check will only show up if the Workflow file is in the default branch
+  * Do not allow bypassing the above settings